-Evidence of
+Evidence of consent.

+Child not to be removed under certain circumstances.
 Functions of Court as to matters to be satisfied prior to making final adoption order.

-- 23. The Court before making an adoption order shall be satisfied that - - (a) every person whose consent is necessary under this Act and whose consent is not dispensed with, in accordance with section 20, fully understands the nature and effect of an adoption order; - (b) a consenting parent understands that an adoption order will permanently deprive him of parental rights in relation to the child concerned; - (c) a child understands that he shall be permanently deprived of his biological parents; - (d) the religious denomination of the adopter and the child has been considered; - (e) an adopter has not received or agreed to receive, and that no person has made or given, or agreed to make or give to the adopter, any payment or other reward in consideration of the adoption except such as the Court may sanction.
+- 23. The Court before making an adoption order shall be satisfied that - - (a) every person whose consent is necessary under this Act and whose consent is not dispensed with, in accordance with section 20, fully understands the nature and effect of an adoption order; - (b) a consenting parent understands that an adoption order w ill permanently deprive him of parental rights in relation to the child concerned; - (c) a child understands that he shall be permanently deprived of his biological parents; - (d) the religious denomination of the adopter and the child has been considered; - (e) an adopter has not received or agreed to receive, and that no person has made or given, or agreed to make or give to the adopter, any payment or other reward in consideration of the adoption except such as the Court may sanction.